awesomephant/blog/notes/2020-10-30-kate-wagner.md

 ---
 layout: post
-title: "Embracing the Discourse: New Horizons in Architectural Criticism"
+title: 'Embracing the Discourse: New Horizons in Architectural Criticism'
 date: 2020-10-29 23:30:00
-teacher: "Kate Wagner"
+teacher: 'Kate Wagner'
-unit: "YSoA Brendan Gill Lecture"
+unit: 'YSoA Brendan Gill Lecture'
+venue: Yale
-abstract: "Kate Wagner is an architecture critic and the creator of the blog McMansion Hell.
+abstract: 'Kate Wagner is an architecture critic and the creator of the blog McMansion Hell.
 Previously a columnist at Curbed and The Baffler, her print criticism column America By Design runs bi-monthly in The New Republic.
-Kate’s writing on architecture and design has been featured in a number of publications including The Atlantic, CityLab, The Nation, Metropolis, and The Architectural Review."
+Kate’s writing on architecture and design has been featured in a number of publications including The Atlantic, CityLab, The Nation, Metropolis, and The Architectural Review.'
-website: ""
+website: ''
-thumb: ""
+thumb: ''
 ---

 [Announcement](https://www.architecture.yale.edu/calendar/413-embracing-the-discourse-new-horizons-in-architectural-criticism), [Video Recording](https://yale.zoom.us/rec/play/hyM_j6ddh_LJUw4q_d4GWndbUnH83HbyRR3nJfefVPdylD9Q3qrpRFeFWcoTOUus4q_HyKep7FAKI1NZ.tQZBDHoBw8BxbvxH)